drFerg/RF24/README.md

 Setup
 =====
-1. Execute "make" and "sudo make install" to install the shared libraries
+1. Execute `make` and `sudo make install` to install the shared libraries
-2. Change to examples folder, change to the correct connected pins and execute "make"
+2. Execute `make pingtest` and run `./pingtest` to test library.

 Known issues